Lin-jun-xiang/awesome-vscode-extensions/README.md

 ---
 ## :yellow_heart: Beautifying editor and editing environment
-After decorating our editor, the plugins we are going to introduce can not only increase aesthetics but also improve work efficiency~
+After decorating our editor, the plug-ins to be introduced next can not only increase the aesthetic feeling, but also improve work efficiency~

 ### Color Highlight
-* If you are a **front-end** engineer or **data analyst** who often needs to do **visual** work, you must download this!
+* If you are a **front-end** engineer or **data analyst**, and often need to do **visual** work, be sure to download this!
-* When editing, as long as a **hexadecimal** color expression appears, you can clearly see the color (no need to run the code to see if the color looks good).
+* When editing, as long as there is a **hexadecimal** color expression, you can clearly see the color (you don’t need to run the code to see if the color looks good) .

 <img src="img/2023-03-17-20-48-11.png" width="60%">

 ### Material Theme Icons
 * Different file extensions have different icons
-* Not only look good but also make it faster to find files.
+* Not only looks good but can find files faster.

 <img src="img/2023-03-17-20-51-07.png" width="60%">

 ### vscode-icons
-* Slightly different from Material Theme Icons
+* Slightly different from Material theme icons
-* The author prefers to use this one~
+* The author prefers to use this~

 <img src="img/2023-03-17-20-53-26.png" width="60%">